ARMmbed/mbed-connect-2018-lorawan/README.md

 To exit, press `CTRL+A` then type `:quit`.

 ## 4a.
-Getting data from the dust sensor
+Getting data from the thermistor

 Look at the simulator code for interacting with the thermistor.
 Change the application so that it reads data from the real sensor.